kevinveenbirkenbach/cymais/roles/cleanup-certs/README.md

 - Installs the `certreap` cleanup tool using the `pkgmgr-install` role
 - Deploys and configures a `cleanup-certs.cymais.service` systemd unit
-- (Optionally) Sets up a recurring cleanup via a systemd timer using the `systemd-timer` role
+- (Optionally) Sets up a recurring cleanup via a systemd timer using the `generic-timer` role
-- Integrates with `systemd-notifier` to send failure notifications
+- Integrates with `alert-core` to send failure notifications
 - Ensures idempotent execution with a `run_once_cleanup_certs` flag

 ## Features